There are three main bursaries for students to access:

 Specific Bursary Support

 This fund provides financial support at specific times for a student during their course of study.
 This may include a change in circumstances that creates an immediate need for financial support.
 See details below.

-Applications for the General Bursary and the Discretionary Bursary need to be made by Monday, 19th September 2016 and payments will be backdated to the start of term.
+Applications for the General Bursary and the Discretionary Bursary need to be made by the last day of September and payments will be backdated to the start of term.

 Applications for Specific Bursary Support can be made at any time during the course of the academic year.

 This fund is available at any time during the academic year and is provided as a ‘one off’ payment to the student.
 This fund is aimed at those students who face a change in circumstances that creates specific financial problems of a short term nature.

 Applicants need to complete a ‘Specific Bursary Support Fund’ form.
 Applications are then considered by a panel comprised of the Headteacher, the School Resources Manager and the Director of Sixth Form.